SqlClient Support for High Availability, Disaster Recovery

 Behavior of an application that uses the MultiSubnetFailover connection property is not affected based on the type of authentication: SQL Server Authentication, Kerberos Authentication, or Windows Authentication.

-If read-only routing is not in effect, connecting to a secondary replica location will fail in the following situations:
+If read-only routing is not in effect, connecting to a secondary replica location in an availability group will fail in the following situations:

 If the secondary replica location is not configured to accept connections.